feklee/realitybuilder/README.md

   * Tag the version in the version control system.

-  * Increase the version number in "app.yaml" already to that of the next version.
+  * When deploying to Google App Engine, supply the version on the command line:

+        gcloud app deploy --version $VERSION

 Versioning